 In 2008, the College instituted a standing Committee on Emergency Preparedness.
-The committee includes the Vice President of Academic Affairs/Dean of the College: Associate Vice President for Finance and Controller, Associate Vice President of Hospitality Services, Associate Dean of Students, the Environmental Health and Safety Manager, Risk Management Coordinator, and the directors of Communications, Emmons Student Wellness Center, Facilities Management, Human Resources, and Residential Education & Housing Services, as well as a faculty representative and two student representatives.
-The Associate Vice President for Information Technology Services/Chief Technology Officer and Chief of Campus Safety co-chair the committee.
+The committee currently includes the Associate Vice President for Finance and Controller; Associate Vice President of Hospitality Services; Dean of Students and Director of Residential Education, Housing Services, and Student Conduct; Risk Management Coordinator; the Director of the Child Development Center; the Associate Vice President of Marketing and Communications; the Benefits and Compensation Manager; and the directors of Communications, Emmons Student Wellness Center, Facilities Management, and Human Resources.
+The Associate Vice President for Information Technology Services/Chief Technology Officer and Director of Campus Safety co-chair the committee.

-The Campus Safety Department and the Office of Environmental Health and Safety collaborate to compile an emergency procedure flip-chartstyle handbook that describes the appropriate courses of action for many emergency situations, including evacuation plans.
-The handbook is updated bi-annually and distributed to all offices and residence halls.
+The Campus Safety Department and the Office of Environmental Health and Safety collaborate to compile an emergency procedure flip-chart-style handbook that describes the appropriate courses of action for many emergency situations, including evacuation plans.
+The handbook is updated as needed and distributed to all offices and residence halls.
 Additionally, it is posted in hallways in campus buildings and gathering areas on campus.
 Copies also are available at the Campus Safety office.